Altitude 2537m a.s.l

 Amongst the classic routes are the Direct South Face or Rainer/Aschenbrenner (VII), the South East Face or Peters/Harringer (VI+), Bayerischer Traum (VIII-) and Locker vom Hocker (VIII), the best known of the harder routes, first ascended in 1981 by Kurt Albert and Wolfgang Güllich.
 Hermann Buhl devoted a chapter of Nanga Parbat Pilgrimage to the Schüsselkarspitze.
 It is also the home crag of Heinz Zak, who has established a number of hard new routes here.

-Hut base is either the Wangalm or the Wetterstein Hütte (both private, no alpine club discount), just a few minutes from one another and one hour's walk from the valley.
-The walk-in from here lasts another one and half hours.
+Approach from either the Wangalm or the Wetterstein huts (both private, no alpine club discount), just a few minutes from one another and 1 hour's walk from the valley.
+The walk-in from here is another 1.5 hours.
 Park in the Leutasch Valley after the road toll.